jambolo/advent_of_code_2023/README.md

 ### Day 13

 Easy again.
 I am learning about the features of Rust by asking Copilot to improve my code. `if let ...` is interesting. `if let Some(x) = ... ` is especially handy.

+### Day 14

+Easy again, though I think I could have improved performance so part 2 wouldn't take so long.
+Instead of moving the rocks 1 cell at a time, I computed the destination for each rock and then swapped it.
+I think another optimization would be to find the number of rocks in each span and then just assign them to the correct spots and clear the rest.
+The cost for each span would be 2 scans rather than 1 scan plus 1 scan per rock.

+Oddly, I added code to check for stability and it did not detect any.
+However, I let it run for only 1000000 cycles and coincidentally the result was the correct answer.
+I may have gotten close enough to stability to get lucky and get the correct result without actually reaching stability.